Staff

 samu@bgcosh.org

-Sam Utesch joined the Club in January 2024 as the Athletic Facilities Director.
-Sam graduated from Ripon college with a degree in Exercise Science, and is pursuing a Masters in Business Administration through Southern New Hampshire University.
+Sam Utesch joined the Club in January 2024 as the Director of Athletic Facilities.
+Sam graduated from Ripon College with a degree in exercise science and is pursuing a Masters in Business Administration through the University of Concordia.
+In addition, Sam is a NIAAA-certified athletic administrator.
 As a former college student-athlete, he is passionate about implementing health and fitness programs in the community.
 Sam loves witnessing the positive impact of athletics on youth and strives to create environments where learning physical skills and making healthy choices are encouraged and celebrated.
-In his free time he can be found seeking a wide range of fitness endeavors, catching local sports games, or finding the best cup of coffee around town.
+In his free time, he can be found seeking a wide range of fitness endeavors, catching local sports games, or enjoying the best cup of coffee around town.

 What do you love most about your job?